Coronavirus guidance for students and applicants

 I’m staying in the UK.
 Now we’ve moved to online teaching, am I able to work for more than 20 hours a week with a Tier 4 visa?

 I've already travelled home

-If you have a Tier 4 visa and have returned to your home country, or have moved off campus, please let the University know by completing the Tier 4 absence form online.
+If you have a Tier 4/Student visa and have returned to your home country, or have moved off campus, please let the University know by completing the Tier 4 absence form online.

 My visa is about to expire.
 What should I do?